linda-seiter/challenge-6-concerts-without-sqlalchemy-080423-update/README.md

   - Takes a date (string) as argument
   - Finds and returns the first concert object on that date at that venue
   - Returns `None` if there is no concert on that date at that venue
+  - Uncomment lines 139-149 in the venue_test file
 ### Bonus: For any invalid inputs raise an `Exception`.

 - First, **comment out** the following lines